alexmitchell92/SML209/index.md

 <br>

 <p>
-  I have documented the process of building this website on the following <a href="https://hub.qmplus.qmul.ac.uk/view/view.php?t=4PMb3Y5QLKh7enARmxdF"><strong>QMPlus Hub Page</strong></a>, please take a look if you're interested!
+  If you are interested in the development of this website feel free to follow my progress by taking a look at my <a href="https://hub.qmplus.qmul.ac.uk/view/view.php?t=4PMb3Y5QLKh7enARmxdF"><strong>QMPlus Hub Page</strong></a>!
   </p>

 <hr>